 Brand guidelines help you share your brand with the world.
 When the press or an online publication wants to feature your business, it helps to have your logo and instructions on using it easily accessible.
 When you’re partnering with other companies it also helps to have photos of our executive staff ready for press releases.
 A set of brand guidelines in a style guide or brand guidelines kit gives your business the best chance of looking good in joint ventures with partners and the press.
 In addition to logos and photos, your brand guidelines can also include which fonts your brand uses and what your social media pages look like.

-Many small and medium businesses don’t have all their brand assets in one place.
-It sounds funny, but it’s true.
+Many SMEs don’t have all their brand assets in one place.
+It sounds odd, but it’s true.
 Brand asset management is the name for the system of gathering all the important logos, photos, and information for your business.
 With Filecamp you get a complete brand asset management system.
 You can easily create a set of brand guidelines using Filecamp.

 In fact, we’ve set up every Filecamp trial with a set of sample brand guidelines you can customize and replace and to create your own brand style guide.